huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Hawaii
 - [ ] Florida

-#### In 1493, what ceatures did Christopher Columbus mistake for mermaids?
+#### In 1493, what creatures did Christopher Columbus mistake for mermaids?

 - [x] Manatees
 - [ ] Horses